 WORKING IN PARTNERSHIP

 Our Catholic schools aspire to create learning communities that build and maintain collaborative partnerships with staff, families, parishes and the wider community to enhance student learning.
-We strive to nurture a culture where parent/carer and community involvement in the school, and engagement in learning is valued and encouraged.
+We strive to nurture a culture where parent and community involvement in the school, and engagement in learning, is valued and encouraged.
 Read more about our Parent-School Partnership Framework.